A road named Ngee Heng

 The site for Wisma Maria was once occupied by two blocks of single-story terrace houses while an adjacent row of shophouses was demolished and Menara Landmark was built on its site.

-The only original structure that remains on Jalan Ngee Heng today is a row of pre-war double-storey shops as the shops opposite Menara Landmark has been replaced by Tropical Inn Hotel.
+The only original structure that remains on Jalan Ngee Heng today is a row of pre-war double-storey shops while the shops opposite Menara Landmark has been replaced by the former Tropical Inn Hotel.

-In the 1950’s this row of double-storey shops housed family-run Chinese provision shops, Indian laundries or dhoby, a coffee shop, a tinsmith and even a coffin shop, while the upstairs were living quarters.
+In the 1950’s this row of double-storey shops that still stand, housed family-run Chinese provision shops, Indian laundries or dhoby, a coffee shop, a tinsmith and even a coffin shop, while the upstairs were living quarters.

 Road sign at Jalan Ngee Heng

-"I can recall how the road was lit up by outdoor fluorescent lights from the badminton court,” said Vincent Alexandar whose grandparents lived at No. 29, one of the terrace houses opposite No. 154, a bungalow with a badminton court that was demolished in 1977 to build the highway.
+"I can recall how the road was lit up by outdoor fluorescent lights from the badminton court,” said Vincent Alexandar whose grandparents lived at No. 29, one of the terrace houses opposite No. 154, a bungalow with a badminton court, our grandfather's house that was demolished in 1977 to build the highway.

 Former residents of Jalan Ngee Heng agree that the road has transformed beyond recognition today because the home where Alexander’s grandparents lived was demolished and replaced by Wisma Maria while the site for No.154 is now part of Jalan Tun Abdul Razak.